 Registered website users may also access claims records, request replacement ID cards, change their PCP and more.
 Haven't registered for access to the secure section of the website yet?
 Registration is easy; you will need your ID card and your email address to register.
-Visit www.thehealthplan.com, click on "Register" and follow the step-by-step instructions.
-If you have questions about accessing the secure section of our website, please call Member Services (phone numbers are printed on the back cover of this booklet).
+Visit www.thehealthplan.com, and scroll down to the link for Health Plan Members to "Sign in to your account" and click on that link.
+Click the button that says "Register" and follow the step-by-step instructions.
+If you have questions about accessing the secure Member section of our website, please call Member Services (phone numbers are printed on the back cover of this booklet).